jonaschafer/jonaschafer.github.io/index.md

 <body class="bkg-color">

 <h2>Jon Schafer is a designer, art director and illustrator working under the moniker Why, Hello There.
-He's currently working as a Product Designer at Zapier.</h2>
+He's currently working as a Product Designer at <a href="http://www.zapier.com" target="_blank">Zapier</a>.</h2>

 <h2>Most days you can find him working near a <a href="https://en.wikipedia.org/wiki/Mount_Tabor" target="_blank"> dormant volcano</a>, and frequenting <a href="http://www.forestparkconservancy.org/forest-park/" target="_blank">Forest Park</a> with his family as much as possible.</h2>